 The single most important thing is making progress in meaningful work.
 Not just launching new version of app, get rid of huge amount of debt, but really matters is daily, incremental progress.
 Seeing yourself take baby steps towards completing a task.
 Humans love small wins.

 Unfortunately, her session is not available on YouTube but you should check her podcast!

 Community around the globe

 I had many chances to talk to other attendees from around the world during breaks between sessions, lunch time, and the after party (and after-after party as well!).

 I came from Japan by myself so it was a great opportunity to talk to Laravel developers around the globe.
 It was fantastic to make friends who use the same technology.
 I heard from the presenter Justin Jackson that I was the attendee from the farthest country!

-In the after party, I had a chance to talk to Taylor Otwell, the creator of Laravel.
+During the after party, I had a chance to talk to Taylor Otwell, the creator of Laravel.
 I asked a question about Laravel Nova that he just revealed in the keynote.
 He kindly answered my question and took a picture with me 😀

 The city of Chicago

 The city was also great.
 I stayed Chicago for one week and worked remotely until the day before the conference.
 It was much cooler and less humid than Japan.
 The lake Michigan was beautiful.
-I also love Chicago style deep dish pizza!
+I also love Chicago-style deep dish pizza!

 Back to real life